-Filtering can also come from being in a victim mentality where we see others as all powerful and ourselves as passive. when this sets in we don’t see how our response in relationships co-create issues and we may magnify bed events to the exclusion of positive ones.
+Filtering can also come from being in a victim mentality where we see others as all powerful and ourselves as passive.
+When this sets in we don’t see how our response in relationships co-create issues and we may magnify bed events to the exclusion of positive ones.

 Filtering comeback Shift focus No need to magnify

 Filtering is being stuck in a mental groove, focusing on things from the environment that typically tend to frighten, sadden, or anger us.
-To conquer filtering it is necessary to deliberately shift focus.
+To conquer filtering it is necessary to deliberately shift one’s focus.